ministryofjustice/analytics-platform-control-panel/doc/frontend.md

-The Control Panel Frontend is a OIDC login protected web application which allows users of the Analytical Platform to manage their hosted tools (including RStudion and Jupyter Lab), web apps and data sources.
+The Control Panel Frontend is a OIDC login protected web application which allows users of the Analytical Platform to manage their hosted tools (including RStudio and Jupyter Lab), web apps and data sources.
 It also provides an admin interface for superusers to manage other users.

 ## Contributing